 Each of our special education schools delivers a strong suite of academic, sensory, and spiritual instruction.
 So students learn more than the skills needed to make it in the world; they learn how to make the world a better place.

-With a focus on literacy and personal achievement, Saint Lucy’s Day School for students pre-k through grade 8 helps visually impaired children discover and understand their world.
+With a focus on literacy and personal achievement, Saint Lucy School for students pre-k through grade 8 helps visually impaired children discover and understand their world.
 These students are also encouraged to attend inclusion classes at other AOPS elementary schools.

 A pre-k to grade 8 curriculum in a bilingual (English and American Sign Language) environment prepares students for a life of scholarship.
-Opportunity for inclusion in other AOPS elementary classes give Archbishop Ryan Academy students a strong background in communication.
+Opportunity for inclusion in other AOPS elementary classes give Archbishop Ryan School for the Deaf students a strong background in communication.

 With a full curriculum of functional academics and intensive life skills training, Our Lady of Confidence helps students achieve and surpass their potential.
 Alumni become active, vital members of their communities.